-In China everything is possible, so also every religion is possible, as long as it stays such, a religion, without the possibility to interfere in political matters.
+In China everything is possible.
+So also every religion is possible, as long as it stays such, a religion, without the possibility to interfere in political matters.
 The most widespread creed is Buddhism, and the country is studded with temples.

-Inside, it’s decorated with ancient (or ancient-looking) drums, and traditional Chinese characters cover the walls.
+Inside, they decorated it with ancient (or ancient-looking) drums and traditional Chinese characters cover the walls.
 The worship area is just in front of another Confucius statue, with the typical cushion for the worshipers to kneel.

 I loved browsing around the different halls and pavilions, stumbling on statues, carvings, natural rocks in proper Chinese style, and traditional paintings.

-I would recommend without hesitation a visit to the Confucian Temple to whoever goes to Shanghai, it might be a little hard to find as Wen Miao Road is a very small street off the bigger South Xizang Road (Xi Zang Nan Lu, 西藏南路), but definitely worth it.
+I would recommend without hesitation a visit to the Confucian Temple to whoever goes to Shanghai.
+It might be a little hard to find as Wen Miao Road is a very small street off the bigger South Xizang Road (Xi Zang Nan Lu, 西藏南路), but definitely worth it.
 The nearest metro station is Loaximen (老西门) on line 10 and it’s in a very central and vibrant area.

 I paid 5 Chinese yuan for the entry because I had a student card, otherwise it’s 10 yuan for everybody, around 1 GBP or 1.5 USD, more like an offering rather than a proper entrance fee.